arjunattam/arjun.is/_posts/2019-07-16-podcasting-distribution.md

 It's unclear to me why the app lacks a homescreen icon, but being pre-installed makes it an easy choice for us to recommend to our visitors.
 If you visit [our homepage](https://startupgreenroom.com) now, it recommends subscribing via Google Podcasts – and would deep-link into the app if you are on Android.
 To complete the recommendation, we also recommend Apple Podcasts, since Breaker/Overcast users are power-users, and would know what to do anyway.

-I'm bullish on the Indian podcasting ecosystem, and eager to share more such learnings around building a podcast in India.
+I'm bullish on the Indian podcasting ecosystem, and eager to share more such learnings on launching a podcast in India.
 If you're in the same boat and have ideas on Android conversion rates, hit me up on [Twitter](https://twitter.com/arjunattam).
 I'm eager to collaborate with other creators in the space, and learn together.

+And do check out [the Startup Green Room](https://startupgreenroom.com) podcast!